estelle/flexbox/draft/04_flex_examples.md

 Because we turned the &lt;body> into a flex container to enable the appearance of a reordering, we had to declare `flex-direction: column;` to maintain the look and feel.

 On the home page, we want the three `section`s of the `main` area to appear side-by-side, stretched to all be equal height.
 We set `display: flex;` on `&lt;main>` globally.
 Similar to `&lt;body>`, there should only be one `&lt;main>` per page.
-If we're using a site-wide style sheet, this declaration should still be okay: but if we don't have multi-column layout for the inner pages, we should change the first selector list to read `body, .home main, section`.
+If we're using a site-wide style sheet, this declaration should still be okay: but if we don't have multiple column layout for the inner pages, we should change the first selector list to read `body, .home main, section`.

 We didn't declare `flex-direction: row;` as that is the default, so isn't necessary.
 Similarly, we could have declared `align-items: stretch`, but there was no need to as it's also the default.
 If you remember from the [align-items property](link to the align-items property), by default flex items stretch to be height of the flex line.
 This is what we want: we want the sections to be the same height, no matter their content.